Dalhousie Tigers: Men's basketball

 The Tigers men's basketball program has won nine AUS conference championships, including seven within nine years (from the 2014–15 season to 2021–22).
 In the National Tournament, the Tigers won a bronze medal in 2017 and a silver medal in 2020.
 The team plays their home games at the Dalplex fieldhouse.

 Women's basketball

 The Tigers women's basketball team has finished as conference champions 11 times, with the most recent coming in the 2000–01 season.
 Historically, the team has won a silver medal in the U Sports women's basketball championship in 1980 and a bronze medal in 1982.
 The team plays their home games at the Dalplex fieldhouse.

-Old logo of the Dalhousie Tigers.

 Men's hockey

 The Tigers men's hockey team has won one conference championship, with the title being awarded following the 1978–79 season.

 Women's hockey

 The Tigers women's ice hockey program began in 2002 and qualified for the U Sports Women's Ice Hockey Tournament in 2006.